jroachgolf84/astronomer-panel-interview/README.md

 In addition to running tasks sequentially, Airflow can run tasks in parallel.
 In the `daily_opeartional_view_update` DAG, four SQL queries are run, server-side in parallel, all orchestrated by Airflow.
 Without an orchestration tool like Airflow, Data Engineers would be left to schedule, run, and troubleshoot these pipelines in another manner.

+What's great about the `PostgresOperator` (which was used to `CREATE OR REPLACE` a number of views in this DAG) is the ease of connecting to a Postgres database, and the ability to pass in templated fields to the queries.
+Just by passing a string with the name of the connection configured using the Astro CLI (or UI), a connection is made to the Postgres database in a secure fashion.
+Since the value passed to the `sql` parameter is templated, all the fields referenced at this link () can be used within the SQL query.
+For more complex queries, a path to a `.sql` file can be passed to the `sql` parameter, making DAG definitions cleaner, and easier to troubleshoot.

 Note, a new Postgres connection was created, with name `postgres_daily_operational_conn`.
 This was done in a similar manner as before, but a different name was used, to ensure verbosity.